 Once you save the project and move forward, the system will perform it's initial scan of the source environment.
 It will also perform the tasks that you specified with regard to the creation of the objects in the Target environment.
 While this activity is occurring there will be a 'Processing' page displayed.
 Once the system is ready, this will jump to the main view of the project window that you would be used to in a MigrationWiz project.
 The discovery status will look like this.

-Upon completion you will see the migration project view, so you can start your migration processes.
-The additional item that exists during a coexistence project is the notification on the right hand side relating to what licenses are to be applied during the pre-migration processes, if you have selected one.
+The additional item that exists during a coexistence project is the notification on the right-hand side relating to what licenses are to be applied during the pre-migration processes if you have selected one.

 At any time, you can click on the 'Rediscover Items' menu.
 This is very useful if additional mailboxes are added to your Azure AD scoping group.
 This will add mailboxes to the project and not affect what was already there.

 User Migration Bundle licenses are required for this migration.

 Please refer to this document for details on how to purchase licenses and apply them to the mailboxes inside your project.

 Running a Pre-Stage Migration of a mailbox will start the following tasks depending on the options selected in the project setup;